Sonic the Hedgehog (soundtrack): Marketing

-Songs not featured in the soundtrack, but included in the film, are "Don't Stop Me Now" by the band Queen, "Flight of the Valkyries" by Jim Carrey, "All Fired Up" by The Lazys, "White Lightning" by Tennessee River Crooks, "Bad News" from the band Ghost Hounds, "I'm Turnin' 'Em Up" performed by Wyley Randall, "Love In The City" by John Christopher Stokes, "Where Evil Grows" by The Poppy Family featuring Terry Jacks, "Catch Me I'm Falling" by Kelly Finnigan and "Green Hill Zone" by Jon Batiste.

 Reception

 Calling it as a loud, vibrant and fun soundtrack, Zanobard reviews assigned 7/10 and wrote "Sonic The Hedgehog is very different from Holkenborg's usual work, but that doesn't stop it from being highly entertaining, fun-filled work of art."
 The Sonic Stadium's review stated "The soundtrack is full of standout compositions and demonstrates why Holkenberg is so prolific in Hollywood.
 But, there is however some element of frustration that Holkenberg has not leant on Sonic's rich musical back catalogue, and although some chiptune elements are deployed, they share no commonality with anything from the Megadrive or Genesis of which fans would be familiar with."

 Jonathan Broxton called "Sonic the Hedgehog is the best score of Tom Holkenborg's career to date" and wrote "The themes are memorable and well-integrated into the fabric of the score, the action music is strong and exciting and interesting from a compositional point of view, and the orchestral arrangements allow the ensemble to shine in numerous unexpected ways.
 The incorporation of 1980s chip-tunes electronica shows an understanding of the heritage of the project, and the references to Masato Nakamura's original music for the game is tasteful and appropriate."
 Filmtracks.com stated "everything in Sonic the Hedgehog is basically proficient, especially the orchestrations, and the closing thematic summary on the album is not to be missed.
 But while a movie like this is not high art, there's a nagging feeling that more could have been done with this score to blend the concept's past with tighter new thematic development and enunciation."